茶 (Chá) by land. Tea by sea.

 Sourcing plant material

-Please follow all border and environmental protections in your country and state.
-Sellers of tea seeds and plants can be found on the internet, including Amazon, and will sell to anyone regardless of rules and regulations.
-Please note it is illegal to import living plant material over international borders, especially in soil, without qualifications and a phytosanitary certificate.
-Mail ordering seeds from overseas can pose an environmental risk of spreading disease if not done properly.
-So please, work with a trusted importer, or purchase within your own country.
+Please be aware that it is illegal to import living plant material over international borders, especially in soil, without qualifications and a phytosanitary certificate.
+There are online sellers, including those on Amazon, that will sell to anyone regardless of established rules and regulations.
+As the buyer and importer, you are the responsible party.
+Importing illegally from overseas can pose an environmental risk of spreading disease if not done correctly.
+Please work with a trusted importer or purchase within your own country.
 Established growers are also a wellspring of knowledge and are often very helpful to new growers.

 Living plants and seeds can be purchased within the USA from: